Prag8855/aab/content/guides/replacement-meldebescheinigung.md

 You can request an *erweiterte Meldebescheinigung* by email.
 They will mail it to you.[^1]

 1. [Find your *Bürgeramt*.](https://service.berlin.de/standorte/buergeraemter/) On each *Bürgeramt*'s page, you can find their email and bank details.
-2. Send them {{ERWEITERTE_MELDEBESCHEINIGUNG_FEE|cur}}€ by [bank transfer](/glossary/SEPA-Überweisung).
+2. Send them €{{ERWEITERTE_MELDEBESCHEINIGUNG_FEE|cur}} by [bank transfer](/glossary/SEPA-Überweisung).
 In the payment description, write "erweiterte Meldebescheinigung" and your name.
 3. Email them, and ask for an *erweiterte Meldebescheinigung*.
 Use this template:
 > Title: Antrag auf eine erweiterte Meldebescheinigung
 >